 Tax credits and deductions: how to reduce income tax to the minimum?

-Do you file your own personal tax returns?
-You can save significantly on income tax by claiming allowances and deductions correctly.
-We explain the difference between discounts and deductions, how you can claim them and what you need to document.
+Do you file your own personal income tax return?
+By correctly claiming tax credits and deductions, you can save significantly on your income tax.
+We’ll explain the difference between tax credits and deductions, how to claim them, and what documentation you’ll need to provide.

 Tax credits and deductions are tools that help reduce income tax, but each works differently.